rafaelkbaptista/desafios-dio/README.md

 Project that simulates a banking system using simple Python structures

 ### 2 - Criando sistema bancário  V.2
-Project that simulates a banking system using more advanced Python structures
+Project that simulates a banking system using more advanced Python structures such as tuples, dictionaries, lists.

+### 3 - Criando sistema bancário V.3
+Project that simulates a banking system using Object-Oriented Programming (OOP) concepts.